PeterAkande/TodoListApi/README.md

      >```

 This project uses token based authentication.
-The token is return in the response after each sign in or sign up request.
+The token is returned in the response after each sign in or sign up request.

 Still an unfinished project.